Nutritional Psychiatry

 • Targeted supplement protocols to correct deficiencies

-• Gut-healing strategies if dysbiosis is present
+• Gut-healing strategies if dysbiosis or gut dysfunction is present

-• Blood sugar stabilization techniques
+• Blood sugar stabilization techniques, improvement of insulin sensitivity

-• Realistic implementation strategies (not overwhelming restrictions)
+• Realistic implementation strategies (not overwhelming restrictions or impossible plans)

 Step 4: Ongoing Support & Adjustment